crolllab/crolllab_v3/_members/margarida-sampaio.md

   email: ana.novais@unine.ch
   orcid: 0000-0002-2008-8527
   google-scholar: C8t7BDIAAAAJ
-  twitter: MargaridaSamp16
+  bluesky: margaridasampaio.bsky.social
 ---

-Ana Margarida Sampaio is a plant biologist interested in plant-pathogen interactions.
-She finished a MSc in Plant Molecular Biology at University of Minho (Portugal) in 2015, and a PhD in Plant Sciences at ITQB-NOVA (Portugal) in 2021.
-She was research assistant from 2020-2021 and postdoctoral researcher at PRIMA-DiVicia project from 2021-2022 at ITQB-NOVA (Portugal).
-Currently, she is interested in fungi effector evolution and how the presence of fungal resistant varieties can influence this evolution.
+Ana Margarida Sampaio is a Plant Biologist interested in plant-pathogen interactions.
+She completed her PhD in Plant Sciences at Nova University of Lisbon (Portugal) in 2021, where she investigated resistance mechanisms of legume species to soilborne pathogens.
+Her current research focuses on the evolution of fungal effectors, aiming to better understand how they evolve to evade host recognition.
+To explore this, she primarly works with _Zymoseptoria tritici_ and _Magnaporthe oryzae_ pathosystems.